putridparrot/PutridParrot.Presentation/README.md

 refresh the ICollectionView property after the Filter changes.

 You might write your own rules that automatically change a child object based upon a parent property change etc.

+*Rules are a bit of a legacy feature from a previous implementation of the view model classes.
+I would like to come up with "better" ways to do these, but for now they'll suffice.*

 # Collection properties